simplocms/docs/docs/modules/complete-guide.md

 ## Complete Guide - Make A New Entity

 For this complete guide, we will make together one complex module.
-What about **Frequently Ask Questions**?
+What about **Blog Posts**?
 Are you ready?
 Let's do this!

 ### First Steps